ivy-re-tech/geocsv/README.md

 # GeoCSV
 GeoCSV is an easier way to insert latitude longitude pairs into PostGIS from a CSV

+## Background

-A lot of times, data comes in a CSV that contains a column for latitude, and a column for longitude this isn't ideal for copying data straight into a PostGIS table, since you'll have to define a lat/lng column, then run a command like:
+A lot of times, data comes in a CSV that contains a column for latitude, and a column for longitude.
+This isn't ideal for copying data straight into a PostGIS table, since you'll have to define a lat/lng column, then run a command like:

 ```sql